Nepal President summons lower house session on March 7 | Politics

 The ruling party suffered a vertical split following Oli's decision to dissolve the lower house.

-Prime Minister Oli on Sunday challenged the splinter faction led by Pushpa Kamal Dahal 'Prachanda' to remove him from the top post if he can.
+Prime Minister Oli on Sunday challenged the splinter faction led by 'Prachanda' to remove him from the top post if he can.

 ''Remove me if you can.
 If I am ousted, I'll emerge victorious with a two-thirds majority in the next election,'' 69-year-old Oli said.
 Prachanda has been making efforts to garner support from the opposition Nepali Congress and Janata Samajbadi parties in an apparent bid to oust Oli from power.